SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 3. Chose whether locale and site options available in the URL query parameters, sub-path, or not appear at all.
 4. Optionally assign aliases to locale ID and site ID.
 5. Manage multiple business manager sites that are hosted in the same domain.
-6. Manage multiple business manager sites based on multiple domains that can be deployed to different Managed Runtime environment.
+6. Manage multiple business manager sites based on multiple domains that can be deployed to different Managed Runtime environments.

 ### Dedicated Configuration Files